techworkersco/twc-site-berlin/statute.md

 The Assembly respects the organizational autonomy of a Team as long as no other Team or Berlin TWC is impacted.

-Participation in a group of a member is decided by the group itself according to their internal necessities and preferences.
+Participation in a Team of a member is decided by the group itself according to their internal necessities and preferences.

 3.1